Gissio/radpro/docs/comm.md

 ### Invalid or erroneous requests

-Invalid or erroneous requests yield an `ERROR` response.
+Invalid or erroneous requests yield an `ERROR\n` response.

 Example: